janev94/BW-Replay-Utilities/README.md

 ## Quick start guide

 The easiest way to get started is either:
-1. Heading to the [releases][releases] section on this page and downloading any of the binaries there.
+1. Heading to the [releases][release-section] section on this page and downloading any of the binaries there.
 2. Going to the [project's official wiki](https://github.com/janev94/BW-Replay-Utilities/wiki/BW-Replay-Utilities-Home) page and obtaining the latest binaries.